 Financing your degree:

-Tuition for the Executive MBA/MS in Healthcare Leadership class starting in July 2020 is $165,580.
+Information about program tuition can be found here.
 The cost includes all fees, books, study materials, meals on class days, and residencies.
 Tuition for this dual-degree program will be payable to Weill Cornell Medicine, with the exception of the enrollment deposit.
 The total amount will be payable as follows:

 Applicants who apply for admission to this program will be considered for partial scholarships by the Scholarship Committee based on the strength of their application.
 There is no supplemental information required for scholarship consideration.
 Scholarship awards will be communicated in conjunction with offers of admission.